mightyiam/infra/doc/src/testbeds.md

   - `enable` defaults to true; allows for conditionally disabling a testbed
   - `ui` and all of its suboptions are optional.
 Setting any will enable a graphical environment.
-    - `command` takes a string command to be run once the graphical environment has loaded
+    - `command` takes a command to be run once the graphical environment has loaded
+      - `text` takes the string of the command
+      - `useTerminal` takes a boolean which determines whether the command should be run in a terminal
     - `application` takes a desktop application to be run once the graphical environment has loaded.
 If one of its suboptions is set, all must be.
       - `name` takes the string name of the desktop application